commercetools/commercetools-sunrise-java/staged-documentation.md

 When a bean does not contain all the data required for the template, you can override its factory to produce a subclass of the bean.

-In this example shows how to add a field `lastUpdated` to the `ProductDetailPageContent`.
-This procedure is not limited to page class beans.
+In the following example we will see how to add a field `lastUpdated` to the `ProductDetailPageContent`.
+Notice this procedure is not limited to `PageContent` class beans, but it can be used with any other bean class.

-First override the bean to add the field including getters and setters:
+Let's first override the bean to add the desired field, including getters and setters:

 ```java
 public class MyProductDetailPageContent extends ProductDetailPageContent {